 The shoulder is one of the most commonly used joints in the body.
 For this reason, shoulder pain is prone to different problems and medical conditions leading to shoulder pain, swelling, difficulties moving the shoulder into different directions, decreased motility, etc. Shoulder pain occurs when the shoulder joint experiences a problem, or the tissues surrounding it.

 Although shoulder pain may arise from arthritis or even indicate a heart condition as you age, when you’re younger, it’s usually caused by injury or strain.
-Some of the conditions your New Jersey pain relief doctor checks include injuries to or because of:
+Some of the conditions our physicals will check for include injuries to or because of:

 Arthritis in the Shoulder